nameforgejs/NameForgeJS/README.md

 - cuba

 ## Contact Information
-If you have any questions, feedback, or encounter issues with NameForgeJS, feel free to get in touch:
+If you have any questions, feedback, or encounter issues with NameForgeJS, feel free to reach out:
 Email: mazewinther@gmail.com
 Github: https://github.com/nameforgejs